wholemeal seeded bloomer

 4. Put the dish or tray in a plastic bag inflated a bit so it doesn’t touch the dough (just blow into it and tie the end!) and leave for about 40 minutes.
 Preheat the oven to 220C/425F/gas 7.
 If using the cloche, preheat the cover for at least 20 minutes.

 5. Score the top of the bread with several parallel lines using a sharp knife.
-Bake for 40 minutes – the cloche version for 20 minutes with the lid on, and for another 20 minutes with the lid off.
+Bake for 40 minutes.
+In the cloche, bake for 20 minutes with the lid on, and for another 20 minutes with the lid off.